Get

 8. Illness or Injury

 Evolution has conditioned cats to sneak and hide when they’re sick or hurt so predators can’t find them, but it has a side effect.
 Namely, hiding from us, their beloved owners who only want the best for them.
-If your cat is acting unusually reclusive, sneaks everywhere, and appears to feel under the weather, it could be time for a trip to the vet.
-It’s vital for every cat owner to know that your cat will hide when they’re sick because they can’t tell you themselves and just know they need to hide and rest.
+If your cat is acting unusually reclusive, sneaking everywhere, and appears to feel under the weather, it could be time for a trip to the vet.
+It’s vital for every cat owner to know that their cat will hide when they’re sick because they can’t tell you themselves, and just know they need to hide and rest.

 If you are concerned about the health and well-being of your pet, seek veterinary advice for the best course of action.